Simon-Wan/FISER/README.md

-# Model for HandMeThat Benchmark
+# FISER: Follow Instructions with Social and Embodied Reasoning
 This is the Transformer-based model designed for HandMeThat dataset (version 2).
+See [project page](https://sites.google.com/view/fiser-hmt/).

 ## Prerequisite
 Please refer to HandMeThat benchmark.
 Download the version 2 dataset.